Partnering with Schools: Helping Parents & Caregivers Support Youth Mental Health

 Social Media and Mental Health

 It’s easy to feel overwhelmed by the amount of content and engagement at our fingertips on social media.
-In this session, parents will learn more about the realities and impacts of social media on youth mental health.
-Parents will learn tips for implementing practical approaches with their child, having open conversations about the realities of social media and developing a social media plan for their family.
+In this session, parents and caregivers will learn more about the realities and impacts of social media on youth mental health.
+Parents and caregivers will learn tips for implementing practical approaches with their child, having open conversations about the realities of social media and developing a social media plan for their family.

 Parent holding their child's hands